Bylaws related to election signs

 - Is attached on or within a plus 15 bridge.

-- Is not removed later than 36 hours after the polls close.
+- Is not removed within 72 hours after the polls close.

 Signs on private property